CharlesGodwin/pi-setup/README.md

 1. Create a Pi boot image on SD, USB or SSD using your favourite imager.
 I use the Raspberry Pi Imager https://www.raspberrypi.org/downloads/
 2. After creation, remount the image in your machine
-4. __In the boot directory,__ edit `wpa_supplicant.conf` file for your country code, SSID and WiFi password
+4. __In the ./boot directory,__ edit `wpa_supplicant.conf` file for your country code, SSID and WiFi password
-5. __In the boot directory,__ edit `options.txt` file.
+5. __In the ./boot directory,__ edit `intialize.sh` file.
 There are many values:
-   1. HOSTNAME= The hostname you want for your new Pi system.
+   1. NEW_HOSTNAME= The hostname you want for your new Pi system.
 It must be unique in your network
    2. LOCALE= The locale for your location.
 Default is `en_US.UTF-8` To find out what you have used before, log into a running Pi terminal and type `locale -a`
    3. TIMEZONE= timezone string for your location. refer to https://en.wikipedia.org/wiki/List_of_tz_database_time_zones To find out what you have used before log into a running Pi terminal and type `timedatectl status`
    4. INITIAL_PACKAGES= initial packages you want installed for your system.
 The provided list is just my opinion of what is essential.
 Opinions will vary.
 They are `python3-pip zip dos2unix` Depending on the Pi image you use, some of these packages may already be installed.
    5. post_install shell function.
 This function is called from initialize.sh at end of the setup and can contain any additional code you want to run as part of setup.
 I use this to set unusual settings and add an entry to `~/.bash_aliases`.
-   6. GMAIL settings are only needed if you want to install gmail support
+6. __In the ./boot directory,__ edit `gmail-setup.sh` file only needed if you want to install gmail support:
       1. GMAIL= your gmail email address
       2. GMAIL_AUTH= the authorization string you got from google for applications to use your account.
 Refer to https://myaccount.google.com/permissions
-3. Copy the contents of the boot directory to the /boot directory on the image.
+7. Copy the contents of the `./boot` directory to the `/boot` directory on the image.
-6. Eject the device from your machine
+8. Eject the device from your machine
-7. Insert device in new Pi and apply power
+9. Insert device in new Pi and apply power
-8. Determine address of new machine and connect using ssh or just try `ssh pi@raspberrypi` or `ssh pi@raspberrypi.local`.
+10. Determine address of new machine and connect using ssh or just try `ssh pi@raspberrypi` or `ssh pi@raspberrypi.local`.
 You can also connect directly using a keyboard and monitor.
-9. Once logged in, run `/boot/initialize.sh </boot/options.txt>` The options filename parameter is only necessary if you use a different name for your options.
+11. Once logged in, run `/boot/initialize.sh </boot/options.txt>` The options filename parameter is only necessary if you use a different name for your options.
-10. You will be prompted to change the default password
+12. You will be prompted to change the default password
-11. Then wait as it updates the software - this can take a long time
+13. Then wait as it updates the software - this can take a long time
-12. The machine will pause and reboot when finished
+14. The machine will pause and reboot when finished
-13. If you don't want gmail support on your system then you are finished
+15. If you don't want gmail support on your system then you are finished
-14. After reboot connect again
+16. After reboot connect again
-15. run `/boot/gmail-setup.sh </boot/options.txt>` The options filename parameter is only necessary if you use a different name for your options.
+17. run `/boot/gmail-setup.sh </boot/options.txt>` The options filename parameter is only necessary if you use a different name for your options.

 When finished, remove these three files from /boot/ directory